 - Halloumi - The star of the show!
 Dry fried to give it that wonderful texture.

-- Roasted red peppers - Either roast your own or you can buy them already roasted in jars.
+- Roasted red peppers - Either make your own Roasted Peppers, or you can buy them already roasted in jars.

 - Chutney - An optional extra, but we used a nice apple and tomato chutney.
 You could use hummus or just your favourite condiment.